bibb/COMMD-LOF-burden-in-PD/README.md

 # Burden analysis of rare predicted loss of function variants in COMMD related genes for Parkinson's disease.
 Bernabe Bustos, Ph.D.
-(Krainc Lab, Department of Neurology, Northwestern University Feinberg School of Medicine)
+(Krainc Lab, Department of Neurology, Northwestern University Feinberg School of Medicine) Genetic analysis for the paper "Commander complex regulates lysosomal function and is implicated in Parkinson’s disease risk" published in the journal Science https://www.science.org/doi/10.1126/science.adq6650.

 ### This pipeline starts with already QCed and processed AMP-PD and UK Biobank datasets as described in the methods section of our publication.
 This includes the creation of the phenotype file that includes the covariates: sex, age at onset for cases and recruitment for controls, and principal components 1 to 10.